microsoft/vscode-dev-containers/containers/dapr-dotnetcore-3.0/README.md

 While the definition itself works unmodified, there are some tips that can help you deal with some of the defaults .NET Core uses.

-### Using appPort with ASP.NET Core
+### Using `ports` with ASP.NET Core

 By default, ASP.NET Core only listens to localhost.
-If you use the `appPort` property in `.devcontainer/devcontainer.json`, the port is [published](https://docs.docker.com/config/containers/container-networking/#published-ports) rather than forwarded.
+If you use the `ports` property in `.devcontainer/docker-compose.yml`, the port is [published](https://docs.docker.com/config/containers/container-networking/#published-ports) rather than forwarded.
 Unfortunately, means that ASP.NET Core only listens to localhost is inside the container itself.
 It needs to listen to `*` or `0.0.0.0` for the application to be accessible externally.

 This container solves that problem by setting the environment variable `ASPNETCORE_Kestrel__Endpoints__Http__Url` to `http://*:5000` in `.devcontainer/docker-compose.yml`.
 Using an environment variable to override this setting in the container only, which allows you to leave your actual application config as-is for use when running locally.